instructor-ai/instructor/docs/blog/posts/validation-part1.md

 We can then take advantage of the `model_validator` decorator to perform a validation on a subset of the model's data.

-> We're defining a model validator here which runs before pydantic parses the input into its respective fields.
+> We're defining a model validator here which runs before `Pydantic` parses the input into its respective fields.
 That's why we have a **before** keyword used in the `model_validator` class.

 ```python
 from pydantic import BaseModel,model_validator